-Table 3 suggests how DV may influence both the compressive modulus and maximum stress of the PCL/HA scaffolds.
-Specifically, a high value of DV should negatively affect the mechanical performances of the additive manufactured PCL/HA scaffolds.
+Table 3 suggests how the DV may influence both the compressive modulus and the maximum stress of the PCL/HA scaffolds.
+Specifically, a high value of the DV should negatively affect the mechanical performances of the additive manufactured PCL/HA scaffolds.

-Accordingly, in a fast deposition process the filaments were too stretched, leading to a decrease of RW and an increase of porosity.
-In terms of compressive modulus and maximum stress, Table 3 shows that the lowest values were obtained for DV of 12 mm/s.
+Accordingly, in the fast deposition process, the filaments were too stretched, leading to a decrease of the RW and an increase of the porosity.
+In terms of the compressive modulus and the maximum stress, Table 3 shows that the lowest values were obtained for a DV of 12 mm/s.

-SRV clearly influences the amount of the extruded/deposited material.
-To study the effect of SRV on the scaffold characteristics, SRV was varied (20 rpm, 25 rpm and 30 rpm) at fixed values of DV (10 mm/s), ST (400 µm) and PT (120 °C).
+The SRV clearly influences the amount of the extruded/deposited material.
+To study the effect of the SRV on the scaffold characteristics, the SRV was varied (20, 25, and 30 rpm) at fixed values of the DV (10 mm/s), ST (400 µm) and PT (120 °C).

-An increase of RW was evident with SRV increasing from 20 to 30 rpm due to the higher amount of extruded material.
+An increase of the RW was evident with the SRV increasing from 20 to 30 rpm due to the higher amount of extruded material.

 Table 4.
-RW, porosity, compressive modulus and maximum stress of 3D PCL/HA scaffolds achieved for different SRV values (PT = 120 °C, DV = 10 mm/s and ST = 400 µm).
-Data are reported as mean value ± standard deviation.
+RW, porosity, compressive modulus, and maximum stress of 3D PCL/HA scaffolds achieved for different SRV values (PT = 120 °C, DV = 10 mm/s and ST = 400 µm).
+The data are reported as mean value ± standard deviation.